Michel Trudeau

-Michel Charles-Émile Trudeau (October 2, 1975 – November 13, 1998) was the youngest son of Canadian Prime Minister Pierre Trudeau and Margaret Trudeau and the younger brother of former Prime Minister Justin Trudeau.
+Michel Charles-Émile Trudeau (October 2, 1975 – November 13, 1998) was the youngest son of Canadian Prime Minister Pierre Trudeau and Margaret Trudeau and the younger brother of Prime Minister Justin Trudeau.
 He died in an avalanche on November 13, 1998, while skiing in Kokanee Glacier Provincial Park.

 Biography

 Trudeau was born at the Ottawa Civic Hospital in Ottawa, Ontario, and partially named after his paternal grandfather, Charles-Émile.
 He was known to family and friends as Miche, and later started going by the name Mike.
 Trudeau lived his early life in Ottawa and later Montreal upon his father's retirement from politics in 1984.
 In Montreal, he was a classmate of Sophie Grégoire who would later marry his brother Justin.

 During their summer breaks, Michel and his brothers attended Camp Ahmek on Canoe Lake in Algonquin Provincial Park where he would later work as a camp counsellor.
 He studied at Collège Jean-de-Brébeuf before attending Dalhousie University to study marine biology.
 When talking about her sons each having distinctly different personalities in an interview in 1977, Margaret Trudeau said, "Justin, 6, is a prince — a very good little boy.
 Sasha (Alexandre), born Christmas Day, 1973, is a bit of a revolutionary, very determined and strong-willed.
 Miche (Michel) is a happy, well-adjusted child, who combined the best traits of both brothers."